-For the first time in history, a Diva is being featured for a second time.
-It’s been 3 years since Lauren Jones was interviewed as Miss August 2006 and she’s gone on to do all kinds of promotional, controversial, and exciting work.
+For the first time in history, an interviewee is being featured for a second time.
+It’s been 3 years since Lauren Jones was interviewed and she’s gone on to do all kinds of promotional, controversial, and exciting work.
 Enjoy!

 What makes you a Maxim Young Hot Hollywood babe?